 Potassium enters the body through food and digestion.
 It passes out of the blood through the kidneys.
-Hypokalemia occurs when there is not enough potassium being absorbed into the body, too much potassium is removed by the kidneys, or potassium moves from the blood into the cells.
+Hypokalemia occurs when the body does not absorb enough potassium.
+This can happen when the kidneys remove too much of it.
+It can also happen when it moves from the blood into the cells.

-- Certain medications such as diuretics or beta-2-adrenergic agonists
+- Taking certain medicines, such as diuretics or beta-2-adrenergenic agonists

 |Copyright © Nucleus Medical Media, Inc.|

-- Eat a diet that contains enough potassium.
+- Eat foods that are high in potassium.